mkorthof/freenom-script/README.md

-            -4    Use ipv4 and modify A record on "-u" (default) -6    Use ipv6 and modify AAAA record on "-u" -c    Config <file> to be used, instead freenom.conf -i    Ip commands list used to get current ip -o    Output renewals, shows html file(s)
+            -4    Use ipv4 and modify A record on "-u" (default) -6    Use ipv6 and modify AAAA record on "-u" -c    Config <file> to use, instead of freenom.conf -i    Ip commands list, used to get current ip -o    Output renewals, shows html file(s)

-EXAMPLES:
-            ./freenom.sh -r example.com
+Examples    ./freenom.sh -r example.com
             ./freenom.sh -c /etc/mycustom.conf -r -a
             ./freenom.sh -u example.com -s mail

-NOTES:
-            When "-u" or "-r" is used with argument <domain>
+            * When "-u" or "-r" is used with argument <domain>
               any settings in script or config file are overridden

 ```